 We can also assess the relaxation parameters – how long it takes the force to dissipate, the ‘switch off time’ of the muscle, and the contraction time of the twitch (not shown).

-What Does This Information Mean?
+What Does Information From Muscle Stimulation Mean?

 We can use muscle stimulation techniques to assess numerous things.
 For example, the size, duration and relaxation of the twitch force can give us information about fatigue and fibre twitch properties.
 Smaller forces, longer contraction and relaxation times can indicate fatigue-related changes, and each of these indices infers something about where in the neuromuscular system that change may have occured.